 - For vehicles not equipped with the EVIC, perform the following steps: - 1.
-Press the RKE transmitter UNLOCK button for 4 to 10 seconds. - 2.
-While the UNLOCK button is pressed, (after four seconds) press the RKE transmitter LOCK button.
+Push the RKE transmitter UNLOCK button for 4 to 10 seconds. - 2.
+While the UNLOCK button is pushed, (after four seconds) push the RKE transmitter LOCK button.
 Release both buttons. - 3.
-Test the "Flash Lights With Lock" feature outside of the vehicle by pressing the RKE transmitter LOCK button with the ignition switch in the LOCK position and the ignition key removed.
+Test the "Flash Lights With Lock" feature outside of the vehicle by pushing the RKE transmitter LOCK button with the ignition switch in the LOCK position and the ignition key removed.

-NOTE: Pressing the RKE transmitter LOCK button while you are in the vehicle will activate the Vehicle Security Alarm.
+NOTE: Pushing the RKE transmitter LOCK button while you are in the vehicle will activate the Vehicle Security Alarm.
 Opening a door with the Vehicle Security Alarm activated will cause the alarm to sound.
-Press the RKE transmitter UNLOCK button to deactivate the Vehicle Security Alarm.
+Push the RKE transmitter UNLOCK button to deactivate the Vehicle Security Alarm.